chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 [Incomplete: but see 'Date of First Observation' variable]

 **Date of Installation**<br>
-- The date that the structure came into existence in it's current form and locale.
+- The date that the structure came into existence in its current form and locale.
 - Given to whatever accuracy is possible.
 - This variable may be assimilated into 'Structure History'

-[The mechanism for deciding when a strucutre 'comes into existence' is partly explored in the essay called 'Broad Thoughts and Principles'.
-However, this will eventually be discussed in all the required detail in it's own appendix.]
+[The mechanism for deciding when a structure 'comes into existence' is partly explored in the essay called 'Broad Thoughts and Principles'.
+However, this will eventually be discussed in all the required detail in its own appendix.]

 **Structre History**<br>
-- Link to past strucutres
+- Link to past structures
-- Record of any interesting fixes, minor improvements, donwn-time, etc.
+- Record of any interesting fixes, minor improvements, down-time, etc.

 ---
-### Survey Layer
+## Survey Layer

 Surveying is where the valuable observations are, informing us about the ecological interactions involving the nest-sites.
 In many ways, the protocol is just a framework for making sure that observations are organised and can be leveraged as much as possible.